gopheracademy/gopheracademy-web/content/advent-2017/using-go-templates.md

 The result is the following message printed in your terminal:

 ```
-You have task named "Test templates" with description: "Let's test an template to see the magic."
+You have a task named "Test templates" with description: "Let's test a template to see the magic."
 ```

 You can reuse the same template, without needing to create or parse it again by providing the struct you want to use to the `Execute` function again: